livingdocsIO/documentation/reference-docs/server-configuration/content-type-config.md

     },

     images: {
-      // Deprecated for `sourcePolicy` below: whitelist of hosts for image urls that are drag & dropped into the editor
+      // Deprecated for `imageSourcePolicy`: whitelist of hosts for image urls that are drag & dropped into the editor
       whitelist: ['//pixabay.com']

-      sourcePolicy: [
-        {
-          provider: 'upload',
-          enabled: true
-        }, {
-          provider: 'hugo',
-          enabled: false
-        }, {
-          provider: 'url',
-          enabled: true,
-          hosts: ['//pixabay.com']
-        }
-      ]
     }
   },